Van Jefferson Player Prop Bets for the NFL Playoffs | Los Angeles vs. Tampa Bay 1/23/2022

 Matchup vs. Tampa Bay

-- In his two matchups against the Buccaneers, Jefferson's 24.5 receiving yards average is 12.0 less than his over/under for Sunday's game (36.5).
+- Jefferson is averaging 24.5 receiving yards per game in two career matchups against the Buccaneers, 11.0 fewer than his receiving yards prop bet over/under for Sunday's game (35.5).

-- Jefferson has caught a touchdown pass versus the Buccaneers once, but did not have multiple TDs in that game.
+- In two matchups, Jefferson has had a TD catch in one game, but has yet to put up multiple TD catches in a single contest versus the Buccaneers.

+- The Buccaneers have given up 26 touchdowns through the air (1.5 per game).
+They are 13th in the league in that category.

 Recent Performances

-- In last week's game against the Cardinals, Jefferson racked up one catch for 41 yards (41 yards per reception).
+- In last week's game against the Cardinals, Jefferson racked up one catch for 41 yards (41 yards per catch).

-- Over his last three games, Jefferson has caught seven passes on nine targets for 135 yards, averaging 45.0 yards per game.
+- In his last three games, Jefferson has racked up 45.0 yards per game, hauling in seven passes on nine targets.

 Jefferson's Los Angeles Teammates